bahrus/xtal-sip/README.md

 An extra challenge posed by [shoelace.style](https://shoelace.style/?id=quick-start) and [ionic](https://ionicframework.com/docs/intro/cdn#ionic-framework-cdn) is that their CDN requires not one but two references -- one to a bundled js file, the other to a css file.
 I suspect other design libraries built with Stencil will follow suit.

 Of course, CSS (or stylesheet) Modules is the latest contender to die of a thousand "Of course..."'s.
-Just for laugh's sake, let's suppose CSS/stylesheet modules somehow survives the waltz ~through Occupied Syrian Golan~ ~to the Philosopher's stone~ ~to the authorities in charge of [the Castle](https://en.wikipedia.org/wiki/The_Castle_(novel)#Plot~ ~[find the cause of Mr. Buttle's death](https://en.wikipedia.org/wiki/Brazil_(1985_film)#Plot)~ though the standards process.
+Just for laugh's sake, let's suppose CSS/stylesheet modules somehow survives the waltz ~through Occupied Syrian Golan~ ~to the Philosopher's stone~ ~to the authorities in charge of [the Castle](https://en.wikipedia.org/wiki/The_Castle_(novel)#Plot)~ ~[find  someone to take responsibility for Mr. Buttle's death](https://en.wikipedia.org/wiki/Brazil_(1985_film)#Plot)~ though the standards process.

 ```JavaScript
 const bundledPath